 There are several main causes for impacted canine teeth:

 Extra Teeth – If extra teeth are present, the natural eruption of the canine teeth may be inhibited.
 The eruption progress of the canine may be directly blocked by an extra tooth or the subsequent overcrowding might leave no room on the dental arch for the canine.

 Overcrowding – In some cases, poor alignment of the front teeth can lead to overcrowding.
 The existing teeth compete for space which means that the canines do not have sufficient room to become functional.

 Unusual Growths – On rare occasions, unusual growths on the soft tissue of the gums can restrict the progress of canine teeth, which leads to later impaction.

 Early and thorough examination of the teeth can pre-empt problems with impacted canines.
 It is important for the dentist to document the number teeth present when the patient is around 7 years of age in order to record the presence or absence of canine teeth.
 The older the patient becomes, the less likely it is that an impacted canine tooth will erupt naturally.
-If canine teeth are missing or very slow in fully erupting, the dentist can make recommendations for proper treatment.
+If canine teeth are missing or very slow in fully erupting, Dr. Trujillo can make recommendations for proper treatment.

 What does the treatment of impacted canines involve?